alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

 they didn't want to build a tool for harassment and I assume most people at
+PyCon UK are pretty nice I'm assuming you're all the same way

+{% slide assume_worst_intent 7 %}

-PyCon UK are pretty nice I'm assuming you're all the same way so how do we do this how do we think about this because it's a possibility truth is if you allow user to user interactions you have the
+so how do we do
+this how do we think about this because it's a possibility truth is if you allow user to user interactions you have the